 FCC performs midnight revocations of previous leadership’s ‘midnight regulations’

-Jawbone looks to drop consumer wearables for health services
+Jawbone looks to drop consumer wearables for clinical services

 The FCC giveth, and the FCC taketh away… from itself, apparently.
-Newly minted Chairman Ajit Pai has ordered the revocation of several reports and investigations instigated by the Commission before the turnover to the new administration.
+Newly minted Chairman Ajit Pai has ordered the revocation of several reports and investigations instigated by the commission before the turnover to the new administration.
 Spiking the investigation into zero-rating practices by telecoms is the most serious about-face, but it’s worth noting the other items going down the memory hole, unannounced, on a Friday afternoon.

 Pai, in a statement, called the items being revoked “midnight regulations”: